Current Penn students and alumni are invited to open free CareerShift accounts! CareerShift was created to help job seekers …

 Step 4: Build effective relationships by having conversations that are professional and authentic

 Step 5: Keep the conversations going, and use what you learn in your job search next steps

 The art of informational interviewing

-Informational interviews are 1-on-1 conversations that you have with professionals, often Penn alumni, to gather information about their career path, the jobs they’ve had, the industries they’ve been in, employers they’re familiar with, emerging and future trends in their fields, the skills they’ve developed and used, and more.
-Think of them as just having a chat with someone to learn about their professional experiences.
-These interactions are great ways to explore diverse careers, and can give you useful insights into different roles and employers that can make you a better candidate for future applications.
+Informational interviews are 1-on-1 conversations that you have with professionals, often Penn alumni, to gather information about career paths and industries, emerging and future trends in their fields, and the skills they’ve used to be successful.
+These interactions are great ways to explore diverse careers, and can give you actionable insights into what you can do to make you a better candidate for future applications.
+Find out more here

 How to leverage Penn alumni on LinkedIn

 Are you looking for some easy-to-use tips to enhance your LinkedIn experience as you grow your professional network, explore careers, and learn about different job functions and employers?
 If you have a LinkedIn profile, but don’t always know the best way to take advantage of this tool to research your career options and find connections in the vast Penn alumni network, then explore some action steps you can take.
 Schedule an appointment with a career advisor to get feedback on your profile, and follow these quick tips to improve your networking strategy and meet more of your networking goals.